mrjgamble/K2DataScience/Projects/project3-recommender/README.md

 2. Can we build a recommender to recommend new products to customers based on their prior purchases?

 # 1. Exploratory Data Analysis
 Before diving into modeling the data, we took a closer look to understand trends within the data.
+[See full Exploratory Data Analysis notebook here.](https://github.com/mrjgamble/K2DataScience/blob/master/Projects/project3-recommender/notebooks/01-instacart-eda.ipynb)

 The dataset is split in several key data files: